stfc/PSyclone/doc/developer_guide/psy_data.rst

 As example, an input- and output-variable ``my_field`` will therefore have two values stored in the file: the input value using the name ``my_field`` and the output value using ``my_field_post``.
-If the variable should be a derived type, the key-name of the variable to be written to the file will contain the ``%``, e.g.
+If the variable is a member of a structure, the key-name of the variable to be written to the file will contain the ``%``, e.g.
 ``my_field%whole%xstart``.
 It is therefore important that the output format supports special characters (e.g. NetCDF does allow the use of